kleinee/jns/README.md

 # Jupyter Notebook Server
 # on Raspberry PI 2
 ## Motivation
 Well this cannot be about Big Data, can it?
 No it is not.
 This is more about interactive exploration: Sliderules are a thing of the past, decent calculators are hard to find these days and spreadsheets are somewhat cumbersome and at times outright dangerous.
-Jupyter not only revolutionizes data-heavy research in all domains - it also boosts personal productity for problems on a much smaller scale.
+Jupyter not only revolutionizes data-heavy research in all domains - it also boosts personal productivity for problems on a much smaller scale.

 ## Requirements